Best Index Funds UK to Watch

 In doing this on a DIY basis, you would need to place 100 individual orders.
 If using a broker that charges a flat commission fee, this would be extremely expensive.
 When it comes to withdrawing your investment, you would need to repeat the same process – but in reverse.

 What are the Risks of Investing in Index Funds UK?

-Although index funds are a great way to gain exposure to the financial markets in a simple and low-cost manner, there are several risks that you need to consider before making an investment.
+Although index funds are a way to gain exposure to the financial markets in a simple and low-cost manner, there are several risks that you need to keep in mind before making an investment.

 You Might Miss out on Other Investment Opportunities

 When you invest in an index fund, the ETF provider is tasked with one objective – tracking the index.
 This means that you are somewhat limited in which stocks you can invest in.
 A prime example of this Tesla.
 Although the US electric car maker is now one of the largest companies in the world in terms of market capitalization, it was recently snubbed by the S&P 500 index.

 As such, you would need to go and make a separate investment into Tesla if you wish to add it to your portfolio.
 This isn’t a major issue, but more of a reminder that by relying exclusively on an index fund, you might be missing out on other opportunities.

 You Won’t be Protected by a Market Downfall